-All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in our safeguarding regime and know that such concerns will be taken seriously by our senior leadership team.

-Please refer to our Whistleblowing procedures.
+- 253. All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in our safeguarding regime and know that such concerns will be taken seriously by our senior leadership team. - 254.
+Please refer to our Whistleblowing procedures. - 255.
 Where staff feel that they cannot report a concern through the above channels general guidance can be found at Advice on whistleblowing.
 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call 0800 028 0285 or email help@nspcc.org.uk

-Wrockwardine Wood Infant School and Oakengates Nursery Federation Part two: The management of safeguarding
+Part two: The Management of Safeguarding

-The designated governor with responsibility for safeguarding is Sarah Newey

-The designated governor with responsibility for 'Prevent' is Sarah Newey

-Their role is to take leadership responsibility for our safeguarding arrangements.

-The governing body has strategic leadership responsibility for our safeguarding arrangements and must ensure that we comply with their duties under legislation.
-They must have regard to KCSIE, ensuring our policies, procedures and training in our setting are effective and always comply with the law.

-Our Executive Headteacher will ensure that the policies and procedures, adopted by this governing body are understood, and followed by all staff.

-All governors have received appropriate safeguarding and child protection training (including online safety) training at induction.
+- 256. The designated governor with responsibility for safeguarding is Ms Sarah Newey.
+The designated governor with responsibility for 'Prevent' is Ms Sarah Newey.
+Their roles are to take leadership responsibility for our safeguarding arrangements. - 257.
+Our designated governor with responsibility for safeguarding will work closely with the designated governor with oversight of early years to ensure the safety and welfare of early years children in our setting. - 258.
+The governing body/proprietor has strategic leadership responsibility for our safeguarding arrangements and must ensure that we comply with their duties under legislation.
+They must have regard to KCSIE, ensuring our policies, procedures and training in our setting are effective and comply with the law at all times. - 259.
+Our governance work with school/nursery leaders to set a clear vision and approach with a focus on pupil well-being, safeguarding and child protection.
+This includes actively promoting the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs. - 260.
+We have charitable status and follow the Charity Commission guidance on charity and trustee duties to safeguard children. - 261.
+Our Executive Headteacher will ensure that the policies and procedures, adopted by our governing board, are understood, and followed by all staff. - 262.
+All governors/proprietors have received appropriate safeguarding and child protection training (including online safety) training at induction.
 This will ensure they have the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies in our setting are effective and support the delivery of a robust whole-setting approach to safeguarding.
-This training will be regularly updated through annual updates annually.
+This training will be updated annually.

-The governing body will act under their obligations under the Data Protection Act 2018 and the UK GDPR, Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.
+263. The governing body/proprietor will act under their obligations under the Data Protection Act 2018 and the UK GDPR, Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.